1. The theory behind the technology

 Direct Block Scheduling (DBS) is an alternative approach to this step-wise process.
 It has been studied for almost 50 years by researchers worldwide, but back then computers were not developed enough to handle the proposal first made by Johnson in 1968, of a global mathematical model to optimize mining projects.
 Over the decades, other authors followed Johnson's approach and introduced their algorithms.
 Technology advanced as well, but solving larger problems remained a challenge.

 DBS became feasible only after the advent of 64-bits technology and, in 2015, MiningMath DBS, implemented with DBS technology, was officially released into the market.
-The DBS approach considers all periods simultaneously, providing a holistic view of the mine scheduling problem by maximizing the NPV, unconstrained to predefined pushbacks and cut-offs.
+The MiningMath technology, coupled with the DBS, considers all periods simultaneously, providing a holistic view of the mine scheduling problem by maximizing the NPV, unconstrained to predefined pushbacks and cut-offs.
 Figure 2 summarizes DBS's studies over the last decades:

 In addition, the algorithm's framework, based on mixed-integer linear programming (MILP) with heuristics, is flexible to include any sort of other constraints (fleet and excavation hours, metal production, average haul distance, among others) and blending.
 Figure 3 illustrates a comparison between DBS and traditional methodology.